All Episodes

 You know, look at yesterday, for example.

-Finally, Rod Rosenstein, I guess, who met with the president at the White House over quote routine matters, uh, I would assume the president knows that he's gonna race back to his computer and take notes the way Comey did, only for Trump, not for anybody else.
+I would assume the president knows that he's going to race back to his computer and take notes the way Comey did, only for Trump, not for anybody else.

 I mean, it always has to get pushed to a crisis point.

-Now we have uh Bob Goodlat, House Judiciary.
+Now we have Bob Goodlatt, House Judiciary.

-And what you have is Rod Rosenstein compiling, you know, complying, you know, only with the demand on the two pages, only after it's it's brought to a crisis point.
+And what you have is Rod Rosenstein compiling, you know, complying, you know, only with the demand on the two pages, only after it's brought to a crisis point.

 Nunes demanded that the document be unredacted.